 As a mapping tool, CHaMP displays climate metrics, hazard data, and hazard impacts in a visual format with downloadable data visualizations.

-Representing the first two volumes of the Fourth National Climate Assessment (NCA4), this report is an authoritative assessment of the science of climate change, with a focus on the United States.
+Representing the first two volumes of the Fourth National Climate Assessment (NCA4), the Climate Science Special Report is an authoritative assessment of the science of climate change, with a focus on the United States.